ganeshbyte/task-tracker-web/Backend/README.md

 ## Todo App

+This project contain a simple TODO application it has a following feature :

--   a user can create a todo
+-   anyone can create a todo.
--   a user can update a todo
+-   anyone can see this their existing todos.
--   a user can delete a todo
+-   anyone can marked their todo as done.